 Consistant low temperature washes without a maintenance wash will very often result in a build up of bacteria inside the drum if you combine this with liquid detergent (more on this below) then it is an almost perfect recipe for bacteria build up inside the drum of your washing machine.

-But this never used to be a problem and, although we can't prove it, we think we know why.
+This never used to be a problem on older washing machines and, although we can't prove it, we think we know why.

 As washing machines have gotten cheaper and cheaper in order to save on production costs manufacturers have moved away from using enamelled and stainless steel tubs (the big drum around the one you put clothes in which hold the water) and moved almost entirely onto using plastic ones.
-There are very, very few low cost washing machines now that do not have a plastic outer tank.
+There are no low cost washing machines now that do not have a plastic outer tank that we know of and, by that we mean any under about £700.

 The plastic tanks have nooks and crannies that can harbour bacteria growth as that's the way that they are designed and, the surface isn't as smooth as steel or enamel allowing bacteria to take hold and breed.
 This builds up and leads to a bad smell.